mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 They looked at me and I froze.
 Kip would never understand why I wanted to go.
 I used to tell him how my days as an observer were the best of my life, how I grew up reading books about the little glimmers of light hiding in Ulu and wanted nothing more but to see them for all their glory.
 But he never understood why I would want to leave a place so perfect as the home we grew up in.
 Melna knew how painful it was for me but I knew if she were here she would undoubtedly think up some crafty way to sway my opinion.
 I had grown more fond of the idea after Fajro planted it in my head.
 Despite his suspicious intentions, I believed there was sincerity at the core of Fajro's offer.

 "Kip..."
 I said his name, and he turned away.
 But I'd seen this before.
 I knew he was still listening.
-"We're all looking death in the eye right now.
+"All of us are staring death in the eye.
 We need to look for a way out or we're all done for.
 And if there really is nothing that can be done, I want to be there with you and Melna, at the end.
-Not on some strange prisoners' island."
+Not freezing to death on some prisoners' island."

-"How can you be so sure that you'll be safe where up there?
+"How can you be so sure that you'll be safe up there?
 This is all just a big experiment.
 Let them send one of their own if they believe in it this much."

 "I am not just Heikoi, Kip.
 I am Holragi, too.
 Have you forgotten?
 My father taught me that life is so rarely blessed with a journey of purpose; that regret follows those who do not heed its call."